Updated 19. October 2020

 We ask everyone to stay informed on the Greenland Medical Office's website www.nun.gl

 From 21 July 2020, the restrictions on the number of arrivals to Greenland have been lifted.

 You must still have a negative Covid-19 test and a receipt on the completed SUMUT form before you can travel to Greenland.
 Read more about entering Greenland at www.nun.gl or see graphics at the top of this page.

-If you have passed a negative Covid-19 test before departure and filled in the SUMUT form, you can travel to the following cities without further restrictions:
+If you have passed a negative Covid-19 test before departure and filled in the SUMUT form, you can travel to the following cities, after which you must go to quarantine:

 Read more about rules for re-testing for further travel to settlements in Greenland which are not on the list above at www.nun.gl.

 Purchase of ticket